-Alepam 15 - round pale orange tablet marked OM/15 and G. Each bottle contains 25 tablets and each blister pack carton (hospital
+Alepam 15 - round pale yellow tablet marked OM/15 and G. Each bottle contains 25 tablets and each blister pack carton (hospital

 only) contains 90 tablets

-Alepam 30 - round orange tablet marked OM/30 and G. Each bottle contains 25 tablets.
+Alepam 30 - round pale orange tablet marked OM/30 and G. Each bottle contains 25 tablets.